cavejay/PDPslacker/readme.md

 Currently this repo only supports a manual setup, and that's outlined in the installations section of this readme.

+**NOTE** While everything in this guide should fall under AWS's free tier you _may_ be charged a small amount.
+But that's okay because if you're reading this you're probably Dynatrace now! _insert gif of dollar notes falling here_

 ## Future Features

 - Make this a single step installation (if at all possible) using the serverless framework.
 Anybody is free to submit pull requests to this end, and it would be awesome if you could.
 All current progress towards this end has been made in the `sls` branch of this repo and mainly comprises of a `serverless.yaml` file